reflex-dev/reflex-web/docs/events/yield_events.md

 To do so, we can use the Python keyword `yield`.
 For every yield inside the function, a `StateUpdate` will be sent to the frontend with the changes up to this point in the execution of the event handler.

-This example below shows how to yield a 100 updates to the UI.
+This example below shows how to yield 100 updates to the UI.

 ```python demo exec